 |

 The 1560 was the odd one out of the SEL range for several reasons.
-Firstly, it was an engine unit on it's own with no boiler etc. Secondly, it was a completely different design of cylinder, much larger in size.
-It was designed to be fitted into a model boat, along with a boiler from elsewhere.
+In fact it was not made by J&L Randal, but by Midland Models.
+It was a completely different design of cylinder, much larger in size than the other SEL engines.
+It was an engine unit on it's own with no boiler etc. and was designed to be fitted into a model boat, along with a boiler from elsewhere.
 SEL never supplied a suitable boat hull or any model containing this engine under their own name (to my knowledge).
-However, it was supplied on an OEM basis to Mamod to be fitted into their ME3 (complete with Mamod boiler and prop shaft). (see here)
+Surplus stock of these engines were sold to Mamod to be fitted into their ME3, complete with Mamod boiler. (see here)

 It has a 7/16"diameter cylinder with a 1/2" stroke.
 The flywheel is only 15/16" diameter but is still quite heavy being 5/8" thick solid brass.
 The whole is mounted in a substantial solid brass frame and is not inclined.
 In this form, the output shaft is plain with no fittings.
 This example, as purchased, was mounted on a wooden base, which didn't do it justice.
-I have removed it.
+I have removed it and fitted a pair of aluminium bars to support it.
 Since writing the above, the paint started flaking badly.
-I'm not sure if this was the original paint, but it began to look a lot worse than the photos on the left.
+I'm not sure if this was the original paint, but it began to look quite bad.
 I, therefore, decided to repaint it and, give the brass a good polish.
-This condition is shown in the third photo.
+This condition is shown in the photos.
 The bottom picture on the left is taken from SEL's catalogue.
 The following is also quoted from there:

 'STEAM LAUNCH UNIT No. I S60 Export Code No. 306